 Over 210 bird species have been recorded in this area.
 These range from forest species such as the Trumpeter Hornbill and colourful Narina Trogon, waterfowl, grassland “little brown jobs”, bushveld birds such as thrushes mouse birds and barbets, to a variety of raptors of which the Crowned Eagle is recorded to have bred in the valley for over twenty five years.
 Another endangered species that occurs here is the Ground Hornbill.

-Download our BIRD CHECK LIST 2016.
+Download our BIRD CHECK LIST 2018.
 If you’ve seen any birds on the reserve not on the list – please email us with updates.

-White Rhino, Giraffe, Zebra, Caracal, Large Spotted Genet, Black Backed Jackal, Porcupine, Cape Clawless Otter, Thick-tailed Galago, Aardwolf and Warthog are also found on the farm.
-Hippos were re-introduced into Malinga Hippo Pool in 2000, a first for the region.
+A variety of antelope may be seen at Gwahumbe including Nyala, Impala, Blesbok, Black and Blue Wildebeest, Reedbuck, Kudu, Eland and the endangered Blue Duiker.
+Giraffe, Zebra, Caracal, Large Spotted Genet, Black Backed Jackal, Porcupine, Cape Clawless Otter, Thick-tailed Galago, Aardwolf and Warthog are also found on the farm.
+Hippos were re-introduced into Malinga Hippo Pool in 2000; a first for the region.

 Gwahumbe Game & Spa offers game drives in open 4×4 vehicles with a qualified field guide to ensure your safety and viewing experience.
 Game drives are undoubtedly the best way to view our exceptional fauna & flora and offers you the chance to get up close and personal with the game in a natural setting.
 As our reserve is relatively small, there is always an excellent chance for guests to view our game.
 Self-drives are also possible on the Reserve, but do require a 4×4 vehicle.
 Get details here: